YasseenH/movie-scraper/README.md

 ## Future Enhancements
 - **Attribute-Based Recommendations:** Develop features to provide recommendations based on specific movie attributes like genre, rating, and MPAA rating.
 - **Advanced Sorting Options:** Enable users to sort recommendation results according to their preferences.
+- **Expanded Movie Dataset:** Increase the number of movies in the `.csv` file to enhance the quality and breadth of recommendations.
+- **Database Migration:** Migrate the movie dataset from a `.csv` file to a SQL database to improve data management, scalability, and query performance.

 Stay tuned for more updates and features!